-Being an all custom timber framing company doesn’t force us into any particular category.
-The projects we’ve tackled here at DC Builders have ranged from the residential to commercial.
+Being an all-custom timber framing company doesn’t force us into any particular category.
+The projects we’ve tackled here at DC Builders have ranged from residential to commercial.
 Timber framing itself has been around for decades, but the concept can be found in many different contexts, even urban ones.

 The aptly named “Framework” building is a 90,000 sq. ft.
-12-story mixed-use project, anticipated to be the first high-rise in the US incorporating timber from the ground floor for load bearing construction.
-The project is aimed to illustrate an ecological and sustainable relationship between urban development and rural economic growth both regionally and nationally.
+12-story mixed-use project, anticipated to be the first high-rise in the US incorporating timber from the ground floor for load-bearing construction.
+The project aims to illustrate an ecological and sustainable relationship between urban development and rural economic growth both regionally and nationally.

 Retail and public exhibitions will occupy the ground floor of this multi-use building, in addition to 60 units of affordable housing.
 Residents who apply and earn less than 60 percent of the area median income will be able to enjoy exposed wooden features, an aesthetic seen throughout heavy timber framing.
 What sets this project apart is the logistical support around this building’s construction.